 The theory elements of the degree equate up to 36 hours per week (full-time).
 They're delivered in a blended model.
-This comprises:
+This comprises of:

-- compulsory attendance at 'Wānanga/ Intensive' weeks (occasional week-long blocks of teaching at our Manawa campus in Christchurch) for face-to-face learning - self-directed learning based on weekly modules delivered to you electronically - weekly attendance\ at two, 90-minute online forums related to that week's module(s), recorded for those who can't attend due to clinical obligations - weekly attendance\ at hui ākonga; small group tutorials that run for 3-4 hours in Christchurch and each satellite location.\\

-\Excluding term weeks (usually these coincide with school holidays)

-\\Satellite locations are based in Nelson/Marlborough, Mid/South Canterbury and in the West Coast
+- Compulsory attendance at 'Wānanga/Intensive' weeks (occasional week-long blocks of teaching at our Manawa campus in Christchurch) for face-to-face learning - Self-directed learning based on weekly modules delivered to you electronically - Weekly attendance\ at two, 90-minute online forums related to that week's module(s), recorded for those who can't attend due to clinical obligations - Weekly attendance\ at ākonga; small group tutorials that run for 3-4 hours in Christchurch and each satellite location\\ - \Excluding during module-free weeks (usually coincide with school holidays) - \\Satellite locations are based in Nelson/Marlborough, Mid/South Canterbury and (according to need) in the West Coast